lahoffman/ml_tutorial/README.md

 This tutorial includes:
 - slide deck: intro to ML for Earth Sciences with an application
-- code: provided in the code/ directory
+- code: a tutorial that can be run with Google's Colaboratory

 ## Tensorflow Code